anushabc/AI-100-Design-Implement-Azure-AISol/Lab3-Basic_Filter_Bot/02-Basic_Filter_Bot.md

 15. Right-click the project and select **Add->Class**, select a Class file and name it **PictureBotAccessors**

-16. Copy the following into it:
+16. Replace the existing code in **PictureBotAccessors.cs** with the following code

 ```csharp
 using System;